 About AAUW Preschool

-Originally named AAUW Nursery School, AAUW Preschool was founded in 1953 by the American Association of University Women (AAUW).
-AAUW Preschool programs have been time-tested over 60 years and have also consistently exceeded the national standards for quality in early childhood education.
-The school is accredited by the National Association for the Education of Young Children (NAEYC), the gold standard of high-quality early childhood education and an honor awarded to fewer than ten percent of early childhood programs nationwide.
-AAUW Preschool serves students from northern Lake County, Illinois—including Waukegan, Gurnee, Great Lakes, Wadsworth, Beach Park and Zion, as well as southern Wisconsin.
-We offer a variety of half-day programs for three, four and five-year-olds and weekly parent-child classes for toddlers.
+AAUW Preschool was founded in 1953 by the American Association of University Women (AAUW).
+The school is accredited by the National Association for the Education of Young Children (NAEYC).
+AAUW Preschool serves students from northern Lake County, Illinois—including Waukegan, Gurnee, Great Lakes, Wadsworth, Beach Park, and Zion, and southern Wisconsin.
+We offer various half-day programs for three, four, and five-year-olds and weekly parent-child classes for toddlers.

 Find more information about AAUW Preschool as well as other area preschools in our Little Lake County Guide to Lake County Preschools.